statamic/docs/content/collections/docs/users.md

     <figcaption>Masquerade as someone else 🎭</figcaption>
 </figure>

 You can configure impersonation in `config/statamic/users.php`, like setting the redirect destination after starting impersonation or disabling it.
+Additionally, there is a dedicated `impersonate users` permission that you can assign to roles and users to allow or disallow them using this feature.

 ## OAuth